Internment of Chinese Indians

-The Internment of Chinese-Indians was the forced relocation and incarceration of 3000 Chinese-Indians in an internment camp in Deoli, Rajasthan during Sino-Indian War in 1962.
-They were detained without trial as per Defence of India Act, 1962.
+The internment of Chinese Indians was the forced relocation and incarceration of 3,000 Chinese Indians in an internment camp in Deoli, Rajasthan during Sino-Indian War in 1962.
+They were detained without trial as per the Defence of India Act, 1962.
 The internees were released in a phase by phase manner until the last internee was released in 1967.
-After the internment, many Chinese-Indians (Indians with Chinese ancestry) were resettled with equal rights, and some were deported or coerced to leave India.
+After the internment, many Chinese Indians (Indians with Chinese ancestry) were resettled with equal rights, and some were deported or coerced to leave India.
 Nearly all internees had their properties sold off or looted.